 - Follow our Facebook Pages

 - Monitor the police department’s weekly crime blotter and know what is going on in your neighborhood.

 Lansdowne Neighborhood Watch is sponsored by the Lansdowne Police Department and the Lansdowne Borough Public Safety Committee.
 For more information, please contact:

-Mark your calendars now for National Night Out August 2th to join the Lansdowne Business and Professional Association and the Lansdowne Police Department for the 31st Annual National Night Out on Tuesday, August 2, sponsored by the National Association of Town Watch (NATW).
+Mark your calendars to look out for the next National Night Out.
+Each August join the Lansdowne Business and Professional Association and the Lansdowne Police Department for the Annual National Night Out sponsored by the National Association of Town Watch (NATW).
 Organized for our borough by Lansdowne Police Department’s Larry Albertoli, this event fights crime though a celebration of community and civic involvement.
-This will be the third time our borough has participated in this event.
-For all questions or to reserve a free table, contact Larry at 610-623-0700, ext.
-115. Please let him know by July 15 if you want a table or if you plan to bring your own.
-Either way, bring a pop-up canopy if you have one to stave off the early evening heat.
+For all questions or to reserve a free table, contact Officer Albertoli at 610-623-0700, ext.
+115.

 Links of Interest

 NEIGHBORHOOD WATCH is a Crime Prevention program that involves citizens working with each other and with law enforcement agencies to reduce crime and victimization in their communities.
 It involves:

 - Citizens protecting themselves and their property by using common sense crime prevention practices.

 - Neighbors getting to know each other, watching out for each other and acting on or reporting suspicious activities.